honojs/website/introduction/concepts.md

 ```

 When the application starts, SmartRouter detects the fastest router based on routing and continues to use it.
-For example, the application has only static routes, StaticRouter is used.

 ## Web Standard